Celebrate Recovery, Thursdays 6:30 p.m.

 CelebrateRecovery© is a ministry to hurting people who are on a journey toward wholeness; seeking recovery from and celebrating God’s healing of life’s hurts, habits, and hang-ups.
 Trained leaders provide safe, confidential, Christ-centered groups where people can grow.
 Email us at email@example.com or call Mary Linda at 615-347-2096 or call Lisa at 615-838-9701.

 We meet every Thursday, year-round, at the Hope House (see directions below.)

-- Turn at traffic light at Old Hickory Boulevard & Chickering Road into Christ Presbyterian Church entrance.
+Turn at traffic light at Old Hickory Blvd & Chickering Road into Christ Presbyterian Church entrance.

-- Park in the first lot on the right; the lot has a portico entrance to the main church building.
+Park in the first paved parking lot on the right; the lot has a portico entrance to the main church building.

 Examples of Issues Dealt with at Celebrate Recovery